VikParuchuri/vikparuchuri.com/source/_posts/2013-07-29-making-instrumental-music-from-scratch.markdown

 Our predictions for the next 5 days would be `[cloudy, sunny, sunny, sunny, cloudy]`.
 If we went through the Markov chain a second time, we would get a completely different set of predictions.
 However, both sets of predictions would be based on past observations, and thus have an element of logic to them.

 You can probably immediately see how this is applicable to music.
-If we can figure out how to make an appropriate chain, we can use a random number generator to automatically make tracks.
+If we can figure out how to make an appropriate chain, we can use a random number generator to automatically make tracks by stringing notes together.

 Learning probabilities for the markov chains
 ----------------------------------------------------

 In order to learn the probabilities for the markov chains, we first have to get a lot of midi music.
 As I mentioned earlier, we will get this music from midi world and midi archive.
 Midi world has all classical tracks, and midi archive has "modern" tracks that are all over the place, but are not really classical.
-We will get these by [web scraping](https://github.com/VikParuchuri/evolve-music/blob/master/crawler/crawler/spiders/scrape.py).
+We will get these by [web scraping](http://en.wikipedia.org/wiki/Web_scraping), using [this code](https://github.com/VikParuchuri/evolve-music/blob/master/crawler/crawler/spiders/scrape.py).

 We can then read in the songs after we download them.
 Once we read the songs in, each song will have multiple instrumental tracks that list events like this: